-The parameters (dimensional) used in our simulations are tabulated in Table 1.
-Some parameters remained fixed throughout all the simulations reported here, and their values (as in Table 1) will not be stated again for each simulation reported below.
-These included fluid density (ρ_0) , gravitational acceleration constant (g), compression/stretching coefficient K_s , and height (H) of the computational domain.
+The parameters (dimensional) used in our simulations are tabulated in table 1.
+Some parameters remained fixed throughout all the simulations reported here, and their values (as in table 1) will not be stated again for each simulation reported below.
+These include fluid density (ρ_0), gravitational acceleration constant (g), compression/stretching coefficient K_s , and height (H) of the computational domain.

 In our simulations we used the values of all the dimensional parameters in the laboratory experiment except the fluid viscosity and the channel width.
 The viscosity is approximately 100 times greater than in the experiment which causes the Reynolds numbers in our simulations to be smaller by approximately two orders of magnitude.
 The channel width was fixed to be 9 cm in the experiment.
-In the simulations to investigate the influence of dimensionless fiber length, the channel width was varied from 9 cm to 2 cm.
-(Note that varying the fiber length causes changes not only in \hat{L} , but also in Re and \hat{K}b .
+In the simulations to investigate the influence of dimensionless fibre length, the channel width was varied from 9 cm to 2 cm.
+(Note that varying the fibre length causes changes not only in \hat{L} , but also in Re and \hat{K}b .
 See table 2.)
 For all other simulations in this paper, the channel width was fixed to be 9 cm (the experimental value).
 The values of all the other dimensional and dimensionless parameters are within the experimental ranges.

-In addition to the Reynolds (Re) and Froude numbers (Fr), our elastic-fiber-fluid problem

-(fiber neutrally buoyant in fluid) has a few other non-dimensional parameters.
-They are the dimensionless fiber flexure modulus (\hat{K}b) , dimensionless fiber length (\hat{L}) , and the dimensionless compression/stretching coefficient (\hat{K}s) .
-See Table 2 for their definitions and values used in our simulations.
-In general it is expected that the vortex shedding and drag-coefficient is an outcome of the interplay of these dimensionless quantities.
+In addition to the Reynolds (Re) and Froude numbers (Fr), our elastic-fibre-fluid problem (fibre neutrally buoyant in fluid) has the following other non-dimensional parameters: the dimensionless fibre flexure modulus (\hat{K}b) , the dimensionless fibre length (\hat{L}) , and the dimensionless compression/stretching coefficient (\hat{K}s) .
+See table 2 for their definitions and values used in our simulations.
+In general it is expected that the vortex shedding and drag coefficient are outcomes of the interplay of these dimensionless quantities.

-The fiber physical compression/stretching coefficient K_s was chosen such that the fiber was almost inextensible in all simulations: the relative increase and decrease in fiber length was less than 0.25%.
-Even though \hat{K}s varied with V_0 and L, we assumed that the influence of \hat{K}s on the fluid-fiber problem was not important because it was very large in each case.
-The fiber mass density has been found to play no important role in the fiber drag-coefficient (Zhu & Peskin 2007).
-Therefore the fiber was assumed to be neutrally buoyant in the fluid.
-Also no significant influence of the Froude number Fr on the vortex shedding and fiber drag was expected.
-Therefore, the influence of \hat{K}s and Fr on vortex shedding shall not be discussed, and only those of Reynolds number, dimensionless flexure modulus and dimensionless fiber length will be addressed explicitly.
+The fibre physical compression/stretching coefficient K_s was chosen such that the fibre was almost inextensible in all simulations: the relative increase and decrease in fibre length was less than 0.25 %.
+Even though \hat{K}s varied with V_0 and L, we assumed that the influence of \hat{K}s on the fluid-fibre problem was not important because it was very large in each case.
+The fibre mass density has been found to play no important role in the fibre drag coefficient (Zhu & Peskin 2007).
+Therefore the fibre was assumed to be neutrally buoyant in the fluid.
+Also, no significant influence of the Froude number Fr on the vortex shedding and fibre drag was expected.
+Therefore, the influence of \hat{K}s and Fr on vortex shedding will not be discussed, and only that of Reynolds number, dimensionless flexure modulus and dimensionless fibre length will be addressed explicitly.

-To isolate the effect of Reynolds number, a series of simulations with varying fluid kinematic viscosity were performed.
+To isolate the effect of Reynolds number, a series of simulations with varying fluid kinematic viscosity was performed.
 Note that only the Reynolds number varied from simulation to simulation throughout the series.
 All the other dimensionless parameters were constant.
-An analogous series of simulations were performed to single out the influence of the dimensionless flexure modulus.
+An analogous series of simulations was performed to single out the influence of the dimensionless flexure modulus.
 In this series only the dimensional flexure modulus (K_s) varied.
 Therefore only \hat{K}b varied throughout this series of simulations.
-The third series of simulations were run to show the influence of the dimensionless fiber length, with only the channel width W being varied in this series.
+The third series of simulations was run to show the influence of the dimensionless fibre length, with only the channel width W being varied in this series.